Same-sex marriage in Aguascalientes: Background

-The Mexican Supreme Court ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
+The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
+Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
+Article 1 of the Constitution states:

+Any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.
+(Note: Queda prohibida toda discriminación motivada por origen étnico o nacional, el género, la edad, las discapacidades, la condición social, las condiciones de salud, la religión, las opiniones, las preferencias sexuales, el estado civil o cualquier otra que atente contra la dignidad humana y tenga por objeto anular o menoscabar los derechos y libertades de las personas.)

-In May 2014, Manuel Gutiérrez Flores and Javier Rodrígueza Rivero requested an amparo against the civil registry in Aguascalientes City after it had rejected their request for a marriage license.
+In May 2014, Manuel Gutiérrez Flores and Javier Rodrígueza Rivero requested an amparo in Aguascalientes after city officials rejected their request for a marriage license.
 The couple contested the constitutionality of articles 143, 144 and 313bis of the Civil Code.
 Article 143 defined marriage as "the union of one man and one woman", and article 313bis similarly defined concubinage as between "one man and one woman".
 Article 144 characterized marriage as an institution whose purpose was "perpetuating the species".
-The amparo was approved by a court on 29 August 2014, and the couple married on 3 September 2014, making them the first same-sex couple to marry in Aguascalientes.

-A lesbian couple, Susana Ortega Guzmán and Mariana Martín Aguirre, applied for an amparo in May 2014 and received a favorable verdict on 2 September 2014.
-They married on 21 August 2015.
-On 1 September 2014, Julián Elizalde Peña, coordinator of the organization Colectivo SerGay de Aguascalientes, announced that a third amparo had been requested.
-Elizalde Peña announced that two more amparos were pending on 13 October 2014.
-In December 2016, another same-sex couple was granted an amparo to marry, and another was granted by the Fourth District Court to a lesbian couple on 25 January 2017.
-In late November 2017, four more amparos for same-sex marriage rights were approved by the courts.
-By December 2017, 14 same-sex couples had married in the state.
-That number increased to 23 in 2018, all via the amparo remedy.
+The amparo was approved by a court on 29 August 2014, and the couple married on 3 September, marking the first same-sex marriage in Aguascalientes.
+A lesbian couple, Susana Ortega Guzmán and Mariana Martín Aguirre, also applied for an amparo in May 2014.
+They received a favorable verdict on 2 September 2014, and married on 21 August 2015.
+On 1 September 2014, Julián Elizalde Peña, the coordinator of the SerGay Collective of Aguascalientes (Colectivo SerGay de Aguascalientes), announced that a third amparo had been requested in the state.
+Elizalde Peña announced that an additional two amparos were pending on 13 October 2014.
+In December 2016, another same-sex couple was granted the right to marry, followed by another couple on 25 January 2017, and four more couples in late November 2017.
+By December 2017, fourteen same-sex couples had married in the state via the recurso de amparo remedy.
+This had increased to twenty-three couples by 2018.